TIME TO READ: 3m 30s

-Swimming and other water-based activities can be extremely enjoyable pastimes everyone can enjoy.
+Does my pool need fencing?
+Swimming and other water-based activities can be extremely enjoyable pastimes everyone can enjoy, but safety is of utmost importance.

 Does my pool need fencing?

-However, even if you aren’t using a pool, the danger of swimming pool accidents is constant.
-This is why pool safety is one of the key considerations when building a new pool or renovating an existing pool.
+However, even if you aren’t using one, the danger of swimming pool accidents is constant.
+This is why safety is a key consideration when building a new pool or renovating an existing one.
+In this article, we answer your question “does my pool need fencing” and some expert advice when it comes to incorporating a fence into your swimming pool design.

-Swimming pool owners must also register their swimming pool or spa with their local Government body or council registrar.
-Owners who don’t register their pools or spas can be liable for on-the-spot fines or court penalties.
+Pool owners must also register their pool or spa with their local government body or council registrar.
+Owners who fail to do this can be liable for on-the-spot fines or court penalties.

-But having your own peace of mind is also a huge factor.
+Having your own peace of mind is also a huge factor.
+So, yes, is the answer to your question ‘does my pool need fencing’.

 Why Pool Safety Is Critical

-Between July 1st, 2002 and June 30th, 2015, 83 private swimming pool drowning deaths in children under five in New South Wales were recorded by Royal Life Saving Australia.
+Between July 1st, 2002 and June 30th, 2015, 83 private swimming pool drowning deaths of children under five in NSW were recorded by Royal Life Saving Australia.
 The key findings related to appropriate supervision, pool fencing and emergency care.

-Therefore, owners must make pool safety their number-one priority and comply with regulations as well as being educated on pool safety best practice.
+Therefore, owners must prioritise pool safety and comply with regulations, as well as being educated on pool safety best practice.

 All home pool fences should: